leoheocon/PowerBiPortfolio/AR Daily/README_AR_Daily_Report_EN.md

 ---

+### 5.Integration with Power Automate

+In addition to reporting and analysis, this Power BI model also serves as a data backend for Power Automate workflows.

+Usage Highlights:

+- Scheduled Email Automation: Key metrics and daily AR balances are extracted and sent automatically to customers, sales, and finance teams.

+- Dynamic Filtering: Data is filtered by company, customer group, and other criteria in Power BI, allowing Power Automate to send tailored messages.

+- Stable & Centralized Source: Instead of querying ERP directly, workflows use structured output from Power BI, reducing risk of performance issues or data mismatches.

+Use Cases:

+- Daily AR summaries to internal teams.

+- Reminder emails to customers for overdue balances.

+- Real-time alert triggers based on balance thresholds.

+This design enables the AR_Daily report to function not just as a visual dashboard, but as a central operational node in the receivables communication workflow.

 ## Value and Potential for Expansion

 - Can be used as a standard framework for AR reporting in large enterprises.
 - Can be expanded to include metrics like aging reports, credit limits, payment behavior...
 - Can be extended to cover Accounts Payable (AP), Inventory, Cash Flow reporting...